On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Two methods for determining conjugacy classes

 We can simply test whether $L_1$ is an $\mathfrak e_7$-Lie algebra, so it remains to eliminate the other one.
 We can do this in a number of ways: we can prove that the $55_3$ forms an abelian subalgebra of $L_2$, thus $L_2$ is not $\mathfrak e_7$ by Proposition \ref{prop:abeliansubalgebra}.
 We could also check that the $55_3$ forms an ideal of the Lie algebra.
 Finally, we could find some nilpotent element of $S$ that lies in $W_2$ and has the wrong Jordan normal form.
 In the supplementary materials we demonstrate each of these proofs.

 We also demonstrate an approach using $W=55_3$ and $W'=78$, using the action of $\mb X$ on the set of possibilities for $W$.
-Here we therefore have six variables, $a_1,\dots,a_4$ parametrizing the submodule $W$, and $a_5$ and $a_6$ parametrizing $W'$.
-The action of $\mb X$ shows that we may assume that $a_2=0$, and then that $a_4=1$.
-This yields two solutions, one corresponding to $W_2$ and the other corresponding to $W_1$ (up to the action of $\mb X$).
+Here we therefore have six variables, $a_1,\dots,a_4$ parametrizing the submodule $W$ and $a_5$ and $a_6$ parametrizing $W'$.
+The action of $\mb X$ shows that we may choose $a_1=a_2=a_3=0$, and then we are the $55_3$ inside $L_2$, or $a_3$ may be chosen arbitrarily, and we can choose it to be the $55_3$ inside $L_1$ (by choosing $a_3$ appropriately).

 Since $W_1$ is unique up to the action of the centralizer $\mb X$, we see that $H$ must extend to $H.2$ in $\mbG$. \end{example}